ianheggie-oaf/scraper_utils_ruby/README.md

 ### Debugging Techniques

-The following code will print dbugging info if you set:
+The following code will cause debugging info to be output:

 ```bash
 export DEBUG=1